Everything You Need To Know About Exfoliation

 How does your skin benefit from exfoliation?

-#1: Remove Dead Skin & Toxins The main reason we exfoliate our skin is to remove the dead epidermal cells that build up on the skin surface (along with all impurities that our cleanser couldn’t deal with).
-After we exfoliate our skin appears and feel smoother, softer and healthier + makeup application is way easier, and the finish is flawless.
-Apart from that, by gently removing a layer of epidermal cells, we allow the advanced treatments we apply afterwards to penetrate deeper and be more effective.
+#1: Smoother Skin Surface + More Radiant Complexion As mentioned above, the main reason we exfoliate our skin is to remove dead epidermal cells and impurities that build up on the skin surface.
+After exfoliation, our skin appears and feels smoother, softer and healthier, because we have allowed the newly generated skin cells to reach the very surface of the skin.
+Exfoliation makes makeup application easier and ensures the finish is always flawless.
+Apart from that, exfoliation allows the advanced treatments we use to penetrate deeper and to be more effective.

-#3: Rejuvenation Last but not least, when we exfoliate, we stimulate the natural rejuvenating process of the skin, which helps us get rid of fine lines, hyperpigmentation, sunspots, marks and scars.
+#3: Younger-looking Skin Last but not least, when we exfoliate, we stimulate skin's natural restorative processes, which helps us get rid of fine lines, hyperpigmentation, sun spots and scarring.

 How often should you exfoliate?